JamieShifter/currency-converter-react/README.md

 * Now USD is in first field and EUR is in second
 * RECALCULATION follows!

-## From where do I get the ratios
+## From where do I get the rates

-Currently the ratios for currencies are fixed, the long term goal however is to get them from a live site via API(probably).
+Currently the rates are fetched from 'https://api.exchangerate.host/latest?base=PLN' and then recalculated to any other currency on the go

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).